Full Coverage Auto Insurance - Do I Need It?

-As you might have guessed it’s not that we are nosey, we are doing our job and giving you a comparative quote and at the same time learning about potential exposures if you are missing or have low insurance limits.
+As you might have guessed, it’s not that we are nosey, we are doing our job and giving you a comparative quote and learning about potential exposures if you are missing or have low insurance limits.

-People probably assume we are just trying to upsell them additional coverage’s but the truth is we could be held liable if we don’t do our job and review and make suggested coverage changes or improvements.
+People probably assume we are just trying to upsell them additional coverage’s but the truth is they could hold us liable if we don’t do our job and review and make suggested coverage changes or improvements.

 First off it's supper convenient!!
 You don't have to jump through 100 hopes to get insurance!
 Which is super nice.
 They make sure you stay informed with anything..and everything.
 I like that I get phone calls every now and again to make sure things are going well.
 I always get email receipts whenever a payment is made.
 They are more then willing to send you replacement insurance cards for people like me who lose things all the time.
 I have a copy in my vehicle and a copy in my emails!
 Love!